awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-install-kernels-libs.md

 ## Using libraries and installing additional libraries<a name="emr-jupyterhub-install-libs"></a>

 A core set of machine learning and data science libraries for Python 3 are pre\-installed with JupyterHub on Amazon EMR\.
-You can use `sudo docker exec jupyterhub bash -c "conda list" ` and `sudo docker exec jupyterhub bash -c "pip freeze" `\.
+You can use `sudo docker exec jupyterhub bash -c "conda list" ` and `sudo docker exec jupyterhub bash -c "pip freeze"`\.

 If a Spark job needs libraries on worker nodes, we recommend that you use a bootstrap action to run a script to install the libraries when you create the cluster\.
 Bootstrap actions run on all cluster nodes during the cluster creation process, which simplifies installation\.
 If you install libraries on core/worker nodes after a cluster is running, the operation is more complex\.
 We provide an example Python program in this section that shows how to install these libraries\.

 The bootstrap action and Python program examples shown in this section use a bash script saved to Amazon S3 to install the libraries on all nodes\.

-The script referenced in the following examples uses `pip` to install paramiko, nltk, scipy, scikit\-learn, and pandas for the Python 3 kernel:
+The script referenced in the following example uses `pip` to install paramiko, nltk, scipy, scikit\-learn, and pandas for the Python 3 kernel:

 ```
 #!/bin/bash